yangjm/winlet/README.md

 # Quick Start

-To use Winlet framework in your project, include below dependency declaration in project's pom.xml:
+To use Winlet framework in your project, include below dependency declaration into project's pom.xml:

 ```
 <dependency>